nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 To kick the series off, I will do some posts working through the ideas covered in John Hughes's foundational memo "Why Functional Programming Matters."[^1] In each post, I'll share my thoughts on a portion of John's memo and provide runnable code examples in the Scala 3 programming language that you can try.

-For this first post, we will talk about what Hughes referred to as "Gluing Programs Together."
+For this first post, we will talk about what Hughes referred to as "Gluing Functions Together."
 This refers to the idea of achieving reuse by gluing functions to other functions in different ways.
 To skip over the introduction and get right to the examples, [click here](#example-1-modular-design-in-list-construction-with-scala).

 ## What Do I Mean by Modular Design?